Helping millions of people navigate the world of technology.

 How to Make an Indent in Google Docs on Mobile

 Google Docs also allows indenting paragraphs in its mobile app on both Android and iPhone.
-Since there’s no ruler available in Google Doc’s mobile version, there’s no direct way to create a First Line or a Hanging indent.
+Since there’s no ruler in Google Docs’s mobile version, there’s no direct way to create a First Line or a Hanging indent.
 So, you’ll be limited to indenting the whole paragraph to the right.
 Here’s how it works.

 Switch to the Paragraph tab and use the right Indent option.